 The Joy of being a Rasikā

-The ink and poster color ink work is from my Ink stroke collections couple decades ago but recently found a piece of wood that reminded me of this.
-In this case the art developed my sight to art in natural elements.
+The artwork on right is one of my abstract ink works from couple decades ago but recently found a piece of wood that resonated with that artworks so I tried to compare it.
+In this case the art developed my taste to enjoying the aoristic visuals in natural elements.

 Rasika is a term I formally learned in my college days but has been planted in me since childhood days at home.